-Assam Teas are grown on plains at elevation ranging from 45 to 60 meters above sea level with an average rainfall of 350 cm which makes it unique.
-Assam Tea has a rich, deep-amber colour and is famous for its rich, full-bodied cup.
-It is known for its brisk, strong and malty character, making it a perfect tea to wake up to.
-The distinctive second flush orthodox Assam teas are valued for their rich taste, bright liquors and are considered to be one of the choicest teas in the world.
+Assam Tea is grown on the plains at elevations ranging from 45 to 60 meters above sea level with an average rainfall of 350 cm, giving it a unique taste.
+Known for its rich, deep-amber color, it is famous for its full-bodied, brisk, strong, and malty character, making it a perfect tea to wake up to.
+The second flush orthodox Assam teas are highly valued for their rich taste, bright liquors, and are considered among the finest teas in the world.

-Nilgiris Teas are grown are grown at elevations ranging from 1000 to 2500 meters above sea level with an annual rainfall of 200 cm.
-A deliciously fragrant and exquisitely aromatic tea, with high tones of delicate floral notes and a golden yellow liquor.
-Crisply brisk and bright.
-Lingering notes of dusk flowers with an undercurrent of briskness.
-Creamy mouth feel.
-A truly flavoured tea for a stressful day.
+Nilgiris Teas are grown at elevations ranging from 1000 to 2500 meters above sea level, with an annual rainfall of 200 cm, making it a unique tea growing region.
+This tea is deliciously fragrant, exquisitely aromatic, and has delicate floral notes with a golden yellow liquor.
+Its crisp, brisk, and bright taste is followed by lingering notes of dusk flowers, with a creamy mouthfeel that makes it a perfect tea to unwind after a stressful day.

-Munnar Teas are grown are grown at elevations ranging from 950 to 2600 meters above sea level with an annual rainfall of 350 cm.
-Clean and medium toned fragrance of sweet biscuit in a dip malt.
-Liquor of golden yellow with an orange depth and a rounded cup.
-Strong bodied with lively briskness, a touch of fruit and a startlingly lingering note of sweetness in the finish.
-Expect the unexpected.
-The beauty of the hills beckons you to an inspiring morning of tea.
+Munnar Teas are grown at elevations ranging from 950 to 2600 meters above sea level with an annual rainfall of 350 cm.
+The tea has a clean and medium-toned fragrance of sweet biscuit in a dip malt.
+The liquor is a beautiful golden yellow with an orange depth and a rounded cup.
+The tea is strong-bodied with lively briskness and a touch of fruit, and it leaves a sweet lingering note in the finish.
+Munnar’s breathtaking hills and valleys make for an inspiring morning of tea.
+Discover the unexpected.

-Sikkim Teas are grown at elevations ranging from 1000 to 2000 meters above sea level with a rainfall of 300 cm per year.
-The first flush of Sikkim Tea, harvested during springtime, has a unique taste and aroma.
-The refined golden liquor has a light floral finish and a hint of sweet lingering taste.
-Mellow and smooth, the second flush of Sikkim Tea is a toasty brew, with a heady, strong yet smooth brew.
-The third flush or Monsoon Flush of Sikkim Tea creates a full-bodied cup with mellow taste.
-The final flush or Autumn Flush of Sikkim Tea has a well-rounded taste and the light hint of warm spices.
-This amber liquor is the perfect end to the seasons of tea.
-Besides the above varieties of black teas, Sikkim also produces the delicate white tea, which is manufactured from the buds and unfurled new leaves; green tea, which is known for its flowery liquor; and Oolong tea, which is fruity, fragrant and earthy.
+Located at elevations ranging from 1000 to 2000 meters above sea level, Sikkim’s tea gardens receive an annual rainfall of 300 cm, making it the perfect location for cultivating tea.
+The first flush of Sikkim Tea, harvested during springtime, has a unique taste and aroma with a refined golden liquor that has a light floral finish and a hint of lingering sweetness.
+The second flush produces a toasty brew that is strong yet smooth, while the Monsoon Flush creates a full-bodied cup with a mellow taste.
+The final flush or Autumn Flush has a well-rounded taste with a light hint of warm spices, making it a perfect end to the seasons of tea.
+In addition to these black teas, Sikkim also produces delicate white tea, flowery green tea, and fruity, fragrant Oolong tea.

-Coffee in India is grown under a canopy of thick natural shade in ecologically sensitive regions of the Western and Eastern Ghats.
-This is one of the 25 biodiversity hotspots of the world.
-Coffee contributes significantly to sustain the unique bio-diversity of the region and is also responsible for the socio-economic development in the remote, hilly areas.
-In India, coffee is traditionally grown in the Western Ghats spread over Karnataka, Kerala and Tamil Nadu.
-Robusta and Arabica are two popular varieties grown in India and exported to the world.
+Coffee in India is grown in ecologically sensitive regions of the Western and Eastern Ghats under a thick natural shade canopy.
+These regions are considered one of the 25 biodiversity hotspots of the world.
+Coffee farming contributes significantly to sustain the unique bio-diversity of the region and also aids in the socio-economic development in the remote hilly areas.
+India primarily grows Robusta and Arabica coffee, which are popularly exported to the world.
+The Western Ghats, spread over the states of Karnataka, Kerala, and Tamil Nadu, are the traditional coffee-growing regions in India.